lgatto/lgatto.github.io/_posts/2018-11-29-lego-vs-bioinfo.md

 ---
-title: Using Lego as a metaphor to explain what I do.
+title: Using Lego as a metaphor to explain what I do
 tags: ["science", "UCLouvain", "teaching"]
 comments: true
 ---